Transfer of waste from Ibiza

 No hay anuncios

-The spokesperson for the Son Sardina Residents' Association, Àngela Fernández, has lamented that neither the Consell de Mallorca nor the Palma City Council have informed them about the transfer procedure.
-She assures that they have made requests through the transparency portal and have received no response.
-She calls for a "citizen participation process" to pronounce on the transfer and for the 50 million euros that the Government has allocated to the Consell de Mallorca to cover the import expenses to be allocated to "door-to-door collection programs in Ibiza and Formentera".
+The spokesperson for the Association of Neighbors of Son Sardina, Àngela Fernández, has lamented that neither the Consell de Mallorca nor the Palma City Council have informed them about the transfer procedure.
+She assures that they have made requests through the transparency portal and have not received any response.
+She calls for a "citizen participation process" to comment on the transfer and for the 50 million euros that the Government has allocated to the Consell de Mallorca to cover the import expenses to be allocated to "door-to-door collection programs in Ibiza and Formentera".

 Support from PSIB and MÉS

 The PSIB and MÉS per Mallorca have expressed support for the residents in two statements.
 Socialist councilor Juana Adrover has considered that "the residents of Son Sardina and environmental organizations are completely right when they demand guarantees and transparency".
-"No waste transfer can be authorized without ensuring that the environment will not be harmed, that there will be no health risks, and that citizens will be able to participate in decisions", she assured.
+"No waste transfer can be authorized without ensuring that the environment will not be harmed, that there will be no risks to health, and that citizens will be able to participate in decisions," she assured.

 Cargando